 Writing in 1897, an author who had a ‘mania for flying […] was much impressed a few years ago when some one said to me: “If you want to come as near flying as we are likely to get in this generation, learn to ride a pneumatic bicycle.” […] A bicycle is better than a horse to ninety-nine men and women out of a hundred, because it costs almost nothing to keep, and it is never tired.
 It will take one three times as far as a horse in the same number of days or weeks.
 In touring with a bicycle I can make fifty miles a day as comfortably as twenty miles on foot; and I can carry all the clothing I need, besides a camera and other traps.
 The exercise is as invigorating as walking, or more so, with the great advantage that you can get over uninteresting tracts of country twice as fast as on foot.
 In fact, as any bicyclist knows, walking seems intolerably slow after the wheel’ (The Out Of Door Library: Athletic Sports, 1897b).

 The bicycle is also useful for working men and women who live outside the city and cycle to work every day; and for women who complain about the ‘narrowness of woman’s sphere’ the the bicylce offers recreation: ‘An hour of the wheel means sixty minutes of fresh air and wholesome exercise, and at least eight miles of change of scene.’
 (The Out Of Door Library: Athletic Sports, 1897a)

 I was surprised to read that there were already aluminium and bamboo bicycles (The Out Of Door Library: Athletic Sports, 1897c), and motor bicycles (The Out Of Door Library: Athletic Sports, 1897d) in the 1890s.

-My cycling costume also reminds me of the dress which was advised in the Edwardian era to wear for a walk in the rain (in the middle of the page).
+My cycling costume is similar to the outfit which was advised in the Edwardian era to wear for a walk in the rain (in the middle of the page).